 You’ll also want to…

-Make sure that you can physically inspect the parent of any puppy that your considering purchasing, and in the case of purchasing a Dandie Dinmont puppy, you want to make sure that your puppies parents don’t show any signs of the following conditions:
+Make sure you can physically inspect the parent of any puppy you are considering purchasing.
+In the case of buying a Dandie Dinmont puppy, you want to make sure that your puppy’s parents don’t show any signs of the following conditions:

 - Glaucoma,